Graduate Program

 International students intending to pursue a graduate degree in history must meet all regular requirements and, in addition, present a Test of English as a Foreign Language score of 550 or higher.
 This requirement does not apply to international students with degrees from an American institution, nor to students from countries where English is the primary language.

-Graduate Fields in History
+Graduate Degrees in History

 The Department of History offers graduate fields in a wide variety of areas, the principal fields are listed below.
-(Please consult the Graduate Handbook for a complete list.)

 Nodes of Excellence: